japila-books/spark-sql-internals/docs/physical-operators/InputAdapter.md

 [[creating-instance]]
 `InputAdapter` takes a single `child` SparkPlan.md[physical plan] when created.

-`InputAdapter` is <<creating-instance, created>> exclusively when `CollapseCodegenStages` is requested to spark-sql-CollapseCodegenStages.md#insertInputAdapter[insert InputAdapters] into a physical query plan with whole-stage Java code generation enabled.
+`InputAdapter` is <<creating-instance, created>> exclusively when [CollapseCodegenStages](../physical-optimizations/CollapseCodegenStages.md) physical optimization is executed (and requested to [insert InputAdapters](../physical-optimizations/CollapseCodegenStages.md#insertInputAdapter) into a physical query plan with whole-stage Java code generation enabled).

 [[generateTreeString]]
 `InputAdapter` makes sure that the prefix in the _text representation_ of a physical plan tree is an empty string (and so it removes the star from the tree representation that spark-sql-SparkPlan-WholeStageCodegenExec.md#generateTreeString[WholeStageCodegenExec] adds), e.g. for spark-sql-dataset-operators.md#explain[explain] or [TreeNode.numberedTreeString](../catalyst/TreeNode.md#numberedTreeString) operators.